Last Updated on

 The Power of Emotional Intelligence TED Talk from Travis Bradberry

-The People Currency: Practicing Emotional Intelligence from Jason Bridges
+The People Currency: Practicing EI from Jason Bridges

 The Gift and Power of Emotional Courage TED Talk from Susan David